 Digital collage by artist Chris Christion combining the faces of Thomas Jefferson and David Tran.

 Explanatory text, missing a closing quotation mark.

 Some sort of … shrine?
 The rooster, by the way, is an homage to David Tran’s birth year, 1945, which according to Chinese astrology was the year of the rooster.
-(The Chinese zodiac operates on an 12-year cycle, so 2017 is also a rooster year.)
 For some background on the rooster drawing that adorns every Huy Fong bottle, see this Adweek story.